-1879 U.S. premiere of W. S. Gilbert & Arthur Sullivan's H.M.S.
+1879 U.S. premiere of Gilbert and Sullivan's H.M.S.
 Pinafore at the Standard Theatre, creating a sensation, and inspiring a generation of young writers to try their hands at comic operetta.
 A key moment in the development of the musical.

 1911 Birthday of Cy Feuer, who, in partnership with Ernest H. Martin, will produce Broadway classics Guys and Dolls, Can-Can, The Boy Friend, How To Succeed in Business Without Really Trying and Little Me.

 1982 Opening night of the revue Forbidden Broadway at Palsson's nightclub in New York.
-Featuring showtune parodies by Gerard Alessandrini, the revue will have numerous editions at various venues over the years.
+Featuring showtune parodies by Gerard Alessandrini, the revue has numerous editions at various venues over the years.